Vinaigre1/Mofus/README.md

 # Sufod
-> A Dofus version of Wordle
+> A Dofus version of Wordle.

 ## How to play